busywait/ImageActionRunner/README.md

 The scripts integrate exiftool in to the graphical tools that you already use, they encapsulate the details of the exiftool usage for particular tasks, and apply exiftool in a consistent and convenient way.
 Exiftool.exe is included in the download package and you don't need to download anthing else to use these scripts.

-These scripts are for Windows computers (any version since Windows 95).
+These scripts are for Windows computers (I assume 2000/XP/7/8/10, but I've only tested them on 10).
 Manual setup steps are required to configure these scripts before you can use them.

 ## Setup and use